 In the three days, the participants will be able to better appreciate the nuances of managing projects and programs.

-The Totality of Project Management course leads to the Certificate In Project Management (CIPM) credential.
+This module which covers the Totality of Project Management leads to the Certificate In Project Management (CIPM) credential.

 Project Management Knowledge Quotient (PMKQ)TM - At the start of the Module we first conduct a 30 minute assessment test - Project Management Knowledge Quotient (PMKQ)TM comprising of 20 questions to assess each participants current knowledge.